 Impact of Culture and Experience on Guidance

-There are multiple factors that can influence how we, as adults, respond to a child’s behavior, including how we were raised, our personal values and beliefs, and our understanding of child development.
-Through careful consideration of these factors, we can better understand and improve our interactions with children and their families.
-This will positively influence the overall development of the children we serve.
-Consider a few examples of culturally determined adult expectations of children:
+There are multiple factors that can influence how adults respond to a child’s behavior, including how the adults were raised, their personal values and beliefs, and their understanding of child development.
+Through careful examination of these factors, you can improve interactions between staff members and children.
+This will positively influence the social and emotional development of the children you serve.
+Consider a few examples of adult expectations of children that are culturally determined:

 - The age at which a child feeds or dresses herself or himself